 A range of creative towns with distinct creative characters ensures visitors have plenty to see and experience.
 Browse our directory to create your own tour.

-Māoriland Creative Hub is home to the Southern Hemisphere’s largest annual indigenous film festival, the Toi Matarau Gallery, rangatahi events and more throughout the year.
+It is easy to lose a day in the town of Ōtaki in the north of the district.
+Home of Ngāti Raukura iwi and approximately 6,000 people, there is a growing number of creative busineses.
+Māoriland Creative Hub is home to the Southern Hemisphere’s largest annual indigenous film festival, and also provides regular exhibitions at the Toi Matarau Gallery, rangatahi and performance events throughout the year.

-The town of Waikanae is also home to an annual classical concert programme developed by the Waikanae Music Society, and home to many visual artists and other creative practitioners that you can search in our Directory.
+The town of Waikanae is also home to an annual classical concert programme developed by the Waikanae Music Society, and home to many visual artists and other creative practitioners that you can view in our Directory.

 Paraparaumu & Raumati

 The region’s biggest town, Paraparaumu, is home to many architectural, interior, graphic and web design practices as well as the $12m performing arts centre, Te Raukura ki Kāpiti.
 Several hospitality businesses regularly host live gigs featuring the region’s professional musicians and bands.
 The Local Scene is a very popular live music event attended by hundreds of people and Rock The Pinetrees and Open Mic Sessions also provide gig opportunities.